KalameeTim/CLITest/CONTRIBUTE.md

 If you are new to contributing to open-source projects, we want to encourage you to take a look at this great guide made by GitHub on how to contribute to open-source projects [https://opensource.guide/how-to-contribute/](https://opensource.guide/how-to-contribute/)

-feel free to reach out to any of the maintainers or other community members if you are struggling; we are here to help you learn!
+feel free to reach out to any of the maintainers or other community members if you have any questions.

-## Contribute to Open Source Health!
+## Contribute to Debricked-CLI!

-### Here’s how to help out
+### If you have questions

-- If you have any questions, first check and search the current issues to make sure there are no duplicates.
+- First check and search the current issues and see if they can help answer your questions.
-- Make sure all tests are successful when submitting a pull request.

-### Join our discussions

-Every Thursday we have an open invitation for you to join us as we talk about the project and metrics.
-This is to make sure that everyone can make their voice heard, even if you can’t contribute code.

-It’s also very important that this is a transparent process because we want this to be the best it can possibly be, and that can’t happen without the open input from you.
+- If you then still feel the need to ask a question and need clarification, we recommend the following:
+-  Open an Issue.
+-  Provide as much context as you can about what you’re running into.
+-  Provide project and platform versions, depending on what seems relevant.

+We will then take care of the issue as soon as possible.

 ### Feature Request